The following information contains links to HSU Library services and resources important to faculty in their instruction and research.

 While some library instruction can be conducted in a one-time class meeting, librarians are available to meet with your class over multiple sessions throughout the semester/research process.
 All library instruction must be contextualized with a specific assignment the students will be completing for the course.

 Librarians will work with faculty to develop Research Guides as well as instructional materials for use in face-to-face or online/hybrid courses.

-Request that course reserve material be held at the Reserve Desk for your classes.
+Request that course reserve material be scanned for your classes.
 This is a great opportunity to support affordable learning options for your students.

-- Library Faculty by College - contact the librarian responsible for collection development and instruction in your curricular area.
+- Library Faculty by Subject Specialties - contact the librarian responsible for collection development and instruction in your curricular area.

 - Choice Reviews Online - reviews of academic books and digital resources of interest to scholars and students in higher education.

 - New Titles - search new materials added to the HSU Library in the last four months.
 Limit by collection or time period; search by keyword; sort by call number, author or title.

 - E-Books - purchasing options and using eBooks in class.